I Am Rosa Parks

 With Jim Haskins; illustrated by Wil Clay

-February has a slew of days and weeks that celebrate people and events, with the month also set aside for celebrating Black History.
+February has a slew of days and weeks that celebrate people and events, with the month also set aside for celebrating Afro-American History.
 The list and legacy of black Americans within the history of our country’s achievements is long, and sometimes painful.
 But I believe it is a good lesson for young readers to follow the paths of these individuals that are part of who we are as a nation.
 In their initiation and continuation in the fight against injustice, as well as their many contributions in the fields of art and science, they bettered not only their own lives, but served as examples for what was possible to generations of ALL colors that followed.
 And, I suppose there is also a truth we want to pass on to our children – that overcoming adversity and unfairness in life is something THEY THEMSELVES may struggle with in their own lives, but need not passively accept, but work to overcome!
 Hurdles large and not so large will inevitably be part of their lives.
 So, resilience and determination in the face of obstacles are ways of thinking that need to be instilled, and continually reinforced, in children.

-As I review some of the books relating to Black History Month, young readers can point to the history contained in these books and say to themselves, “It’s been done before and so, I can try my best, in whatever situation I find myself, and seek a remedy.”
+As I review some of the books relating to Afro-American History this month, young readers can point to the history contained in these books and say to themselves, “It’s been done before and so, I can try my best, in whatever situation I find myself, and seek a remedy.”
 And THAT is not a bad life lesson to begin imparting to young readers.
 In other words, whatever in life that is worthwhile achieving, is usually done with hard work and sometimes, much struggle.
 And often, we don’t achieve or win –at least not right away!

 Puffin Easy-To-Read has a wonderful book in its level reader series called I am Rosa Parks.
 May I suggest it to parents, grandparents or anyone either looking for a read aloud in this subject area for a 6-9 year old in Grades 1-3.
 Kids have, at this point, the capability of reading alone too.
 That makes it great book report material!